 Note: This post hasn't been updated in over 2 years.

 Here’s how to access Envato Analytics.
-First, you will need to log in here.
+First, you will need to.
 Note that you will need your marketplace API key to log in:

 Obtaining your API Key